Celebrations Purely Indian: Dussera Part of Navrathri

 In some parts of India, people plant barley seeds on the first day of Dussera.
 On the ninth day, these sprouts are removed and worn behind the ear or in their caps.
 This is supposed to bring good luck.
 In Kerala, the last three days of Navrathri is celebrated as Saraswathi Puja commemorating the goddesses Saraswathi.
 On this day, in Kerala, the festival Vidhyarambham (it means “beginning of learning”) or Ezhithiniruthu (it translates to “sit down to write”) is celebrated.
 This is the practice of making children begin their learning of Malayalam alphabets by their parents and grandparents.
 Children write one alphabet in rice or some grain.

 In Tamilnadu, this festival sees the worship of the three goddesses, Lakshmi, Saraswathi and Shakthi.
 People undertake fasting for nine days.
 They dress up as different gods on each of the nine days and collect money for the temples.
-They offer flowers to the goddesses.
+They offer plenty of flowers to the goddesses.

 Kharif crop is planted after Dussera.
 Planting of Rabi crop occurs after Diwali.
 Diwali is the prime festival of India.
 It is referred to as the festival of lamps.
 However, it is not so extensive as Dussera festival that is celebrated over nine nights and ten days.